What Can Students Upload?

 • Students can attach JPG, GIF, PNG, PDF, CSV, RTF, TXT, XPS, ZIP, Word, Excel, Powerpoint, Publisher, Open Office, and other types of files.

-• Students can take a live image/video using their device's camera.
+• Students can take a live image, video, or audio recording using their device's camera.

-• The assessment does not have to be included in the students' class grade.
+• The assessment does not have to be included in the student's overall grade for the class.

-💡 Tip from the Otus Team: The process to upload/take the image is more involved, therefore, is not recommended for using with younger grade levels.
+💡 Tip: The process to upload/take the image is more involved; therefore, we do not recommend using it with younger grade levels.

 Rubric Assessment